OpenBankingToolkit/spring-security-multi-auth/README.md

 Instead of creating an authentication configurer directly, which requires defining a configurer and a filter, you define authentication and authorization collectors.
 Much friendly to implement, you concentrate on the auth and the integration with the spring framework is handle for you by this library.

+# Origin of this toolkit
+The original concept and work was done by Quentin Castle (https://github.com/qcastel) while he was at ForgeRock.
+He opensourced this work in the openbanking4-dev organisation.
+That organisation is now largely inactive and as we need to manage the CI/CD pipelines and are the main users of this library the time has come for ForgeRock to take ownership of the library and take it under our wing.
+Thanks for the awesome work Quentin!

 ## Multiple authentications in parallel